Home Initiative

 Should I keep my old car as long as possible?

-If you do a high mileage, sell your relatively inefficient car to someone who will do a low mileage, and then buy a more efficient second-hand car the outcome is clearly beneficial.
+If you do a high mileage, it would be beneficial to sell your relatively inefficient car to someone who will do a low mileage, and then buy a more efficient second-hand car.

 If you scrap an old, inefficient car and purchase a new car things are more complicated.
 If you do a low mileage, and the new car is not significantly more efficient, there is a strong environmental argument for waiting.
 However, if the new car is much more efficient – as many of them are – or if the old car may be expensive to repair, the decision becomes less clear and depends on the circumstances.